jeremyButtler/bioTools/mapReadSrc/README.md

   indepently.

-The main issue in sensitivity, is that mapRead requires the sequence to have multiple 20+ base long match
+The main issue in sensitivity, is that mapRead requires the sequence to have multiple 13+ base long match
   (a chain) regions.
 Also, the chains must cover at at least 20% of the query.
 This results in missing many alignments that minimap2 may detect.
-For example, in one sample we mapped to tuberculosis, we missed over 4000 16sRNA sequences from non-tuberculosis bacteria.
-We also missed around 27 sequences that were from other locations (less than 20% of bases in 20+ base pair match regions).

 Also, in some cases mapRead may prefer indels, when minimap2 preferes a different alignment.
-For tuberculosis reads this seems to happen in the direct repeat region, were many 20mers are repeated.
+For tuberculosis reads this seems to happen in the direct repeat region, were many 13mers are repeated.
 It comes from the chain merging step.

 Finally, mapRead often prefers indels at the end of